Baton Rouge, Louisiana: Racial and ethnic composition

-With the population growth of European and African-descended peoples in present-day Baton Rouge, the American Indian population declined to one of the smallest minority groups in the area.
+With the population growth of European and African-descended peoples in present-day Baton Rouge, as well as the Indian Removal Act, the Native American population declined to one of the smallest minority groups in the area.
 With the increase among people of color during the 20th century, Baton Rouge has also declined as a predominantly non-Hispanic white city, hastened by suburbanization, aging out, and white flight.
 In 1970, non-Hispanic whites were 70.5% of the population.
 In 2020, they were 34.2% of the total population.

 A racial distribution map of Baton Rouge, 2020 U.S. census.
 Each dot is one person:

 In the 2020 United States census, Black or African Americans made up the majority (53.55%) of the city-proper's population.
 In 2021 census estimates, Black or African Americans made up the largest share of youths.
 The remaining racial and ethnic makeup for the city in 2020 was 34.22% non-Hispanic white, 0.17% American Indian and Alaska Native, 3.21% Asian, 0.03% Native Hawaiian or other Pacific Islander, 2.55% two or more races, and 5.94% Hispanic and Latino American of any race.
 The growing Hispanic and Latino population reflected increasing trends of nationwide diversification.
 Among the population of the city and metropolitan area, a substantial number identify as Cajun or Louisiana Creole.
 The most reported ancestries in 2020 were: African American (34.5%), English (9%), Irish (5.7%), German (5.6%), French (5.6%), Italian (3.1%), Mexican (1.7%), Scottish (1.6%), Vietnamese (1.5%), and Honduran (1.1%).